-In this game, you "Go with the Flow" only after you have fixed the currents to take you where you want to go.
+In this game, you are in a submarine and you need to fix the currents to take you where you want to go.
 Where do you want to go?
-You want to get the KEY to the treasure chest full of GOLD, of course!
+You want to get the key to the treasure chest full of gold!

 - Salt makes water heavier, so it sinks.

 - Heat makes water lighter, so it rises.

 In your current management toolbox, you have these tools:

 |A sideways current tool that you can use to send, or bend, the current to the right or left.|

 |Walls that you can use to block currents.|

 |With these tools, you can make your little submarine go anywhere to get the key to the treasure chest.|

 |Keep your eye out for the key to unlock the treasure!|